jruponen/wdp_de_tutorial/README.md

 ###Tutorial in short:
 1. Set up a simple Data Lake
 2. Refine & ingest data
-3. Catalog the data in DSx
+3. Catalog the data in Data Science Experience

 For more information about IBM Watson Data Platform, go to: